aoliva17/IT-Portfolio-AnthonyOliva/Networking/network_access_control_with_ACLs/README.md

 ## Proof of Work

-Screenshots in the `/screenshots` directory include:
+Screenshots in the screenshots directory include:
 ACL topology diagrams
 Subnetting configurations with ACL application
 Traffic filtering verification